SeisoLLC/easy_infra/docs/Technical Details/index.rst

 ^^^^^^^

-The ``monitor`` section is how you can specify which additional locations on the filesystem we should monitor for changes to determine if we should rerun the security scans for instance, if ``AUTODETECT`` is ``true`` and you're running a command in multiple directories, and/or if you're chaining commands which may modify the filesystem.
-It currently only supports a ``env_vars`` key containing a list of strings, which are the names of environment variables that the related tool uses to identify alternative locations to store runtime-critical files.
+The ``monitor`` section is how you can specify which additional locations on the filesystem we should monitor for changes to determine if we should rerun the security scans.
+For instance, if ``AUTODETECT`` is ``true`` and you're running a command in multiple directories, and/or if you're chaining commands which may modify the filesystem.

+Monitor currently only supports a ``env_vars`` key containing a list of names of environment variables that the related tool uses to identify alternative locations to store runtime-critical files.
 This may be expanded in the future.

 Security
 ^^^^^^^^